Flyingfish812/p2myth/docs/Ship/Monsoon.md

 ## Trivia

-- Monsoon is one of the only 5 ships which are asymmetrical (NC-271, Widget, Icarus, Monsoon, Disaris)
+- Monsoon is one of the only 5+1 ships which are asymmetrical (NC-271, Widget, Icarus, Monsoon, Disaris, and Corsair not noticably asymmetrical).

 ## APEX 1